nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 Notes:

-* The number of trades returned is up to the exchange's implementation.
+- The number of trades returned is up to the exchange's implementation.
-* Returning an empty array signifies there are no newer trades than the given `since` ID.
+- Returning an empty array signifies there are no newer trades than the given `since` ID.

-## `/trades/socket` - Streaming Trades - **Optional**

-**Websocket endpoints are not a replacement for a REST endpoint, they may be provided in addition to a REST endpoint to reduce load and latency**

-The `/trades/socket` endpoint returns the same information as `trades` but as a realtime streaming data feed implemented as a websocket.

-The parameters are the same as `/trades` but without `since` (so just the `market` parameter).

-The response is a websocket feed.
-Trades should be sent individually as a JSON object (not wrapped in an array) in the same format as `/trades`.

-## `/orders` - Historical Orders - **Preferred**
+## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Required (Discouraged)\***

-**In development**

-The `/orders` endpoint returns orders historically for a given market.
-It allows Nomics to ingest all orders (filled, cancelled, and open) for all time.

-This endpoint is currently in development.
-If you are interested in integrating your orders will us, please [contact us](https://p.nomics.com/contact/).

-## `/orders/socket` - Streaming Orders - **Optional**

-**In development**

-**Websocket endpoints are not a replacement for a REST endpoint, they may be provided in addition to a REST endpoint to reduce load and latency**

-The `/orders/socket` endpoint returns the same information as `/orders` but as a realtime streaming data feed implemented as a websocket.

-The parameters are the same as `/orders`.

-The response is a websocket feed.
-Orders should be sent individually as a JSON object (not wrapped in an array) in the same format as `/orders`.
+**If you implement `/trades` you do not need to implement `/trades-by-timestamp`.**

+The `/trades-by-timestamp` endpoint is nearly identical to the `/trades` endpoint.
+The core difference is that the `since` parameter is an RFC3339 timestamp instead of an ID.
+Otherwise, the parameters and response are the same.

+This endpoint is provided to maximum compatibility with exchanges that can't paginate trades based on ID.
+It is inferior to paging by ID because in extremely high volume instances there may be more trades executed at the same timestamp than fit on a single page, causing a gap in trade data.
+If possible, `/trades` should be used instead.

+### Parameters

+- `market` **Required** A market ID from the `/markets` endpoint
+- `since` A timestamp from a previous `/trades-by-timestamp` response in RFC3339 format.
+If none is provided, the oldest trades should be returned

+### Response

+Same as `/trades`.

-## `/orders/snapshot` - Current Order Book Snapshot - **Discouraged**
+## `/orders/snapshot` - Current Order Book Snapshot - **Required**

 **If you implement `/orders` you do not need to implement `/orders/snapshot`.**